-How many times have you been in a BD meeting and blagged your way through it, or even worse come away having clearly demonstrated that you know nothing about the market the potential client works in?
+How many times have you been in a business development meeting and blagged your way through it, or even worse come away having clearly demonstrated that you know nothing about the market the potential client works in?
 Headhunters talk a lot about being a trusted advisor to clients and it’s impossible to develop that sort of relationship unless the client has faith that you truly understand what they do and who they are looking for.
-If you can provide interesting insight into their competitors, salary benchmarking and the like then they will come out of that meeting keen to work with you.
+If you can provide interesting insight key components such as their competitors and salary benchmarking, then they will come out of that meeting keen to work with you.
 This leads to…

-If you are going to provide a transactional service then your clients will only be willing to pay transactional fees.
-If you can provide genuine and accurate advice and knowledge, as well as deliver, then clients should be willing to pay higher fees.
-If they are not then walk away, others will appreciate the value you will add.
+If you are going to provide a transactional service, then your clients will only be willing to pay transactional fees.
+If you can provide genuine and accurate advice and knowledge, and then deliver top service and results, then clients should be willing to pay higher fees.
+If they are not, then walk away, as other clients will appreciate the value you will add.

-How often have you landed a new role and sat there thinking ‘where do I start?’
+Have you often landed a new role and sat there thinking ‘where do I start?’
 If you land a role in your niche then you will already have strong knowledge of which companies to headhunt from, what salaries and benefits competitors offer, which companies have super happy, loyal staff and which are more tumultuous.
-You will also have candidates that you can pick up the phone to who may be interested or be able to provide referrals.
-You will also not fall into the trap of wasting time on a near impossible search; you can be honest with a client that they will not be able to find the person they want for the conditions they are offering and pass on the role, rather than finding out after a number of weeks of fruitless work that the ‘purple unicorn’ they are looking for doesn’t exist.
+You will also have candidates to whom you can pick up the phone who may be interested or be able to provide referrals.
+You will also not fall into the trap of wasting time on a near-impossible search; you can be honest with a client that they will not be able to find the person they want for the conditions they are offering and pass on the role, rather than finding out after a number of weeks of fruitless work that the ‘purple unicorn’ they are looking for doesn’t exist.

 People will come to you

-How much time do you spend hunting for roles and candidates?
-If you are known as a true expert in your field and deliver for clients and candidates then over time you will find people will come to you, resulting in you being able to be more selective over who you work with.
+Do you spend a lot of time hunting for roles and candidates?
+If you are known as a true expert in your field and deliver for clients and candidates, then over time you will find people will come to you, resulting in you being able to be more selective over who you work with.